Lifting the Passenger Experience

 The new terminal will address these priority facilities ensuring we can meet the growing air travel demand for our region and remain the gateway to Iowa.
 The master plan includes a new terminal (Phase 1A) with the ability to expand through the implementation of two additional phases (Phase 1B and Phase 1C).
 The Des Moines Airport Authority is committed to creating a passenger experience that is good for both the travelers of today and for those in the future.

 Lift DSM: Passenger Experience Projects

 | Parking Garage Expansion

-To meet the airport parking demands, a new parking garage will be erected starting in the spring of 2023 through 2024 with the anticipated opening date of the garage to be in late 2024.
+To meet the airport parking demands, a new parking garage is being erected with the anticipated opening date of the garage to be in February 2025.
 The new parking garage will be connected to the existing garage and will boast over 1,100 parking stalls.